-RESTRICTIONS ON USE AND LIMITATIONS, DISCLAIMER OF WARRANTIES, WARNINGS
+RESTRICTIONS ON USE, DISCLAIMER OF WARRANTIES, WARNINGS

-The restrictions on use, limitations, disclaimer of warranties, and warnings described in Chapter 16 of this DOM also apply to the Radio County Coverage service.
+The restrictions on use and sourcing guidelines described in Chapter 16 of this DOM also apply to the Radio County Coverage service.

 We reserve the right to modify, waive, or suspend any Radio County Coverage method, policy, or procedure that would appear to be unreasonable, illogical, or impractical in light of known conditions.